-Master's Degree Requirements: Students complete a 12-course sequence in one year to include ten graduate-level accounting courses and two non-accounting MBA courses (31 total credit hours).
+Master's Degree Requirements: Students complete a 12-course sequence in one year that includes ten graduate-level accounting courses and two non-accounting MBA courses (31 total credit hours).
 The curriculum is designed to provide a broad-based professional education.
+Students can choose to obtain a concentration in Information Technology.

 Other Relevant Information: Master's students must begin the degree program in the summer or in the fall semester.
-The program is designed for full-time students who attend classes primarily during the day.
+The program is primarily designed for full-time students, and most classes meet during the day.
+A limited part-time option, where students complete the program in two years, is also available.